antgon/microdaq/README.md

 }
 ```

-MicroDAQ plots the two signals in real time:
+After setting the correct baud rate and serial port in the settings dialog MicroDAQ plots the two "signals" in real time:

 ![Arduino traces](img/arduino_traces.png)